 This is a scientific fact – the language attributes the value to the objects of the surrounding world.
 Something becomes important to you if it has a name, and this name also causes positive emotions.
 For example, Eskimo languages have more than 20 words meaning snow, because in their reality, snow has a great value.
 If you learn these 20 words, your idea of snow will change forever.

-Also, if you learn French very well, your attitude towards food will change dramatically, just because you will be able to describe it by a much larger number of words than before.
+Also, if you learn French very well, your attitude towards food and life will change dramatically, just because you will be able to describe it by a much larger number of words than before and im pretty sure you will use the frase c’est la vie a lot :)

 That is, learning a new language does not mean that you collect the translations of already known words.
 Such an approach to lessons is very difficult and will not bring the desired result.
 New language enriches your ability to analyze and perceive the world around, because you just start to see more things in it.